eLearning-BS23/moodle-tool_gradebookreset/README.md

 - Filter participants by First name and Surname
 - See all the user’s grades enrolled in a course
 - Selecting one or multiple users to reset their grades
-- Deletes manually added, hidden, overridden, excluded and locked grades including the grades that are associated with activity
+- Deletes manually added, hidden, overridden, excluded and locked grades including the grades that are associated with an activity

 ## Installation